Niger drags FG to Supreme Court over 13% derivation

 More so, the plaintiff said it was unfortunate that the office of the National Bureau of Statistics, NBS, had no information on the volume of electricity by megawatts, generated by the dams since 1968 and 2019, except for those of 2020, 2021, 2022 and 2023.

-“These dams have generated fiscal revenue which has been controlled by the federal government and have been indisputably redistributed equally amongst the constituent states without considering the host (Niger State) since 1968 till date,” Ndarani, SAN, added.
+“These dams have generated fiscal revenue which has been controlled by the Federal Government and have been indisputably redistributed equally amongst the constituent states without considering the host (Niger State) since 1968 till date,” it added.

-He said the plaintiff, its citizens and residents suffered continuous exploitation, neglect and ravaging flood due to the power generating activities of FG and its agencies.

-Consequently, the plaintiff prayed the apex court to intervene and order its inclusion in the 13 percent derivation.

 Meantime, no date has been fixed for the matter to be heard.